qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Layers in the legend window can be organized into groups.
 There are two ways to do this:

 #.
-Press the |mActionFolder| icon to add a new group.
+Press the |folder| icon to add a new group.
 Type in a name for
    the group and press :kbd:`Enter`.
 Now click on an existing layer and drag it onto the group.
 #.
 Select some layers, right click in the legend window and choose